-A lot of people use their phones to comparison shop before making a purchase.
-We use the JQuery, PhoneGap and Sencha frameworks to exploit the functionality of mobile devices and create a rich user experience.
-The clean, grid-based design ensures that customers quickly find what they want.
+Because so many people ‘comparison shop’ on their phones before making a purchase, we use the JQuery, PhoneGap and Sencha frameworks to exploit the functionality of mobile devices and create a rich user experience.
+The resultant clean, grid-based design ensures that your customers quickly find what they want.

-A speedy checkout eliminates pauses that give way to rethinking a purchase and abandoning a cart.
-DCW offers simplified checkout forms and auto-fill capabilities, which reduce the click count in completing an order.
+A quick checkout process eliminates the pauses that give customers time to rethink a purchase and abandon their cart.
+At DotcomWeavers we integrate simplified checkout forms and auto-fill capabilities that reduce the click count required to complete an order.
 We also offer several payment gateways keep users on your site.

 November 07, 2016